-If you have a grievance in relation your employment with the Northern Territory Public Service (NTPS) you may ask for a grievance review through the Office of the Commissioner of Public Employment.
+If you have a grievance about your employment with the Northern Territory Public Service (NTPS), you can ask for a grievance review.

-Examples of when you may be able to ask for a grievance review include any of the following:
+Read below for examples of when you may be able to ask for a grievance review:

 - selection decisions

 - management actions

 - disciplinary and inability decisions that doesn't affect remuneration

 What happens first

 You generally have three months to lodge a grievance.

 It is recommended you contact OCPE for assistance immediately.